dynamic/silverstripe-elemental-timeline/README.md

 ### Template Notes

-The default templates are based off [Bootstrap 4](https://getbootstrap.com/) classes/styling.
+The default templates are based off [Bootstrap 5](https://getbootstrap.com/) classes/styling for consistency with the SilverStripe Essentials theme ecosystem.

 ## Getting more elements